Hair Museum – Pels Museum

-Inaugurated in 2006, the Museo dei Pels (or hair museum) in Elva preserves the memory of a unique trade born in the mountains of the Maira Valley, that of the hair collectors.
+Opened in 2006, the Museo di Pels (or Hair Museum) in Elva preserves the memory of a unique trade born in the mountains of Valle Maira: that of the hair collectors.

-The museum tells the story of how the people of Elba, at a time when life offered them little or nothing, found a way to improve their condition by inventing an ingenious trade: the hair-pickers.
+The museum tells the story of how the people of Elva, in times when life offered them little or nothing, found a way to improve their condition by inventing an ingenious trade: hair collecting.

-Their unique activity consisted in collecting and sorting hair.
-The Pelassiers would leave Elva in early autumn, when the farm work was finished, and go wherever they could find a woman or girl willing to give up her hair in exchange for a few lira, a piece of cloth or a scarf.
+The unusual activity of the caviè consisted of collecting and sorting hair.
+Lhi Pelassiers would leave Elva at the beginning of autumn, when agricultural work was finished, and go wherever they could find a woman or girl willing to part with her hair in exchange for a few lire, a piece of fabric, or a scarf.

-When real braids were scarce, they also made do with hair from combs.
-Enclosing all the harvest in large sacks, they took them to Elva.
-Here, the women washed, combed and braided them into plaits that were put out to dry.
-It was a valuable raw material, essential for making wigs, and was traded on foreign markets.
+When actual braids were scarce, they would settle for hair from combs.
+Once all the harvest was packed into large sacks, they would bring them to Elva.
+Here the women would wash, comb, and divide them into braids that were hung to dry.
+It was a precious raw material, essential for making wigs, and was sold on foreign markets.

-The museum tells the stories of this itinerant trade, the memory of a community that was able to identify a viable alternative to poverty and pursued it with ingenuity.
+The museum tells the stories of this itinerant trade, the memory of a community that managed to identify a valid alternative to poverty and pursued it with ingenuity.

-A source of inspiration that you should definitely visit!
+A source of inspiration you should definitely visit!

 -